 Named the “Fern Leaf Begonia” for its twice-pinnate growth pattern that creates a wonderful fern-like texture, it’s an exciting addition to a terrarium setup.

 The relative rarity of this plant species is matched by its difficulty to grow.
 Begonia bipinnatifida is known to need high temperatures and humidity to thrive (which is what makes them such great terrarium plants), but they’re particularly sensitive to watering and can be inclined to drop leaves at a moment’s notice.

 Arguably a plant more suited for the experienced terrarium grower, but a fun challenge for those willing to try!

 See the links below to purchase from reputable terrarium plant shops and marketplaces (may include affiliate links).

 Begonia bipinnatifida Care & Growth

-Watering the fern leaf begonia effectively can be challenging to get right, as it needs hot and humid terrarium conditions but it doesn’t like to left in consistently moist substrate, and nor does it like water on its leaves.
+Watering the fern leaf begonia effectively can be challenging to get right, as it needs hot and humid terrarium conditions, but it doesn’t like to be left in consistently moist substrate, and nor does it like water on its leaves.

 Temperature & Humidity

-A high humidity is key in keeping this plant happy and healthy, and it’s also relatively sensitive to cold too.
-So, keep your terrarium above 12°C and 70% humidity for the best chance of success.
+A high humidity is key in keeping this plant happy and healthy, and it’s also relatively sensitive to cold.
+So, keep your Begonia terrarium above 12°C and 70% humidity for the best chance of success.